 Single and grown children live in the home

-Your home is considered exempt, regardless of equity value, as long as you have a disabled or blind child (of any age), or minor (under 21 years of age) living in it.
-To be clear, if you have healthy adult children who live in your home, it is not considered to be an exempt asset.
+Your home is considered exempt, regardless of your equity interest (the value of the home in which you outright own) in it, as long as one of your grown children is disabled or blind.
+To be clear, if you have all healthy adult children, your home is not considered to be an exempt asset, even if they live in it.
 However, you can file an “intent to return home” statement, indicating that you plan to move back home in the future.
 This will protect your home from Medicaid while you are alive.
 Once you die, Medicaid will try to collect for the amount that they paid for your long-term care costs via Medicaid estate recovery.
-Even after your death, if you have a disabled, blind, or minor child, the state is not able to touch your home.
-However, there is another exception called the caregiver adult child exemption, which allows a Medicaid recipient to transfer their home to a healthy adult child under certain circumstances.
+Even after your death, if you have a disabled, blind, or minor child, the state is not able to take your home.
+There is another exception called the caregiver adult child exemption, which allows a Medicaid recipient to transfer their home to a healthy adult child under certain circumstances.
 Learn more below under “Caregiver Exemption”.

 Single and has passed away

 After the death of a Medicaid recipient, the state will try to recover the cost of long-term care for which it paid through a home sale.
 However, the state cannot do this if the deceased has a child that is disabled, blind, or under 21 years of age.

 Married and one spouse moving to a nursing home